State mechanical code—adoption of International Mechanical Code, 2021 Edition, by reference, 61.1 to 61.5

 PUBLIC HEALTH DEPARTMENT

-The Plumbing and Mechanical Systems Board hereby proposes to amend Chapter 61, "State Mechanical Code," Iowa Administrative Code.
+The Plumbing and Mechanical Systems Board hereby amends Chapter 61, "State Mechanical Code," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is proposed under the authority provided in Iowa Code section 105.4.
+This rule making is adopted under the authority provided in Iowa Code section 105.4.

 State or Federal Law Implemented